Flamingo: a Visual Language Model for Few-Shot Learning: Discussion

 \textit{Prompt sensitivity.} In-context learning has also been shown to be disconcertingly sensitive to various aspects of the demonstrations, such as the order of the samples~\citep{zhao2021calibrate} or their format.

 \textit{Leveraging more shots.} When using in-context learning, performance plateaus rapidly as the number of few-shot samples increases beyond 32.
-This proves a striking contrast with typical gradient-based methods, for which the amount of correctly paired training data is a critical factor of performance.
-We note that RICES (Retrieval In-Context Example Selection~\citep{yang2021empirical} described in Section~\ref{sec:adapt-vlm}) effectively mitigates this issue for classification tasks (Section~\ref{sec:classif_tasks}), but still faces similar issues beyond a small number of example per class.
+This proves a striking contrast with typical gradient-based methods, for which the amount of correctly paired training data is a critical factor for performance.
+We note that RICES (Retrieval In-Context Example Selection~\citep{yang2021empirical} described in Appendix~\ref{app:in_context_eval_details}) effectively mitigates this issue for classification tasks (Appendix~\ref{app:classif_tasks}), but still faces similar issues beyond a small number of example per class.

 \textit{Task location.} Recent work on understanding what makes in-context learning effective sheds some light on a possible explanation for why more shots do not always help~\citep{reynolds2021prompt,min2022rethinking}.
 In more detail, \citet{gpt3} raise the question of whether in-context learning actually ``learns'' new tasks at inference time based on the provided input-output mappings, or simply recognizes and identifies tasks learned during training.
 On this question, the findings of \citet{reynolds2021prompt} suggest that the latter is the key driver of performance across diverse settings, and refer it as \emph{task location}.
 Similarly, \citet{min2022rethinking} show that the mapping from input to output generally has limited impact on few-shot performance, as opposed to specifying the overall format of the examples.
-In line with these findings, we also observe non-trivial zero-shot performance using prompt without any images, hence also highlighting that the format of the task matters a lot.
+In line with these findings, we also observe non-trivial zero-shot performance using prompt without any images, hence also highlighting that the format of the task matters significantly.
 Intuitively, a handful of samples may often be enough to perform task location well, but the model may generally not be able to leverage further samples at inference time to refine its behaviour.